 LGBT friendly spaces

-In fact, the Taipei City also has a lot of LGPT friendly spaces.
-The Taiwan Tongzhi (LGBTQ) Hotline Association, which dedicates to achieve LGBT equality and voices for LGBT people, has compiled the list of stores into several categories such as LGBT friendly, lesbians, gays, bisexuals and transgenders.
-The list includes coffee shops, hot pot restaurants, bookstores and related supplies.
+There are a lot of LGBT friendly spaces in Taipei City.
+The Taiwan Tongzhi (LGBTQ) Hotline Association, which is dedicated to achieving LGBT equality and a voice for LGBT people, has compiled the list of stores into several categories such as LGBT friendly, lesbians, gays, bisexuals and transgenders.
+The list includes coffee shops, hot pot restaurants, bookstores and shops of related supplies.

 For Details, see:

 For more information about the LGBT friendly shops and maps, please check the website of the Taipei friendly stores

 Taiwan Pride is the annual LGBT pride held in Taipei City since 2003.
 It is held on the last Saturday of October each year.
 Currently it is the largest gay pride event in Asia which attracts participants from all over Taiwan, social activists and LGBT groups in neighboring countries.
 Their main goal is to unite the masses and build a pluralistic, inclusive and respectful society in Taiwan.

 Rainbow flag of the 2018 Taiwan LGBT Pride

 Highlights of the LGBT Pride near Taipei Station

 Participants on the pedestrian bridge waved rainbow flags.